 The aim of the Free State of Bavaria's development cooperation is to make a global contribution, within the scope of its possibilities, to the fight against poverty, to sustainable and peaceful development and to international understanding.
-The living conditions of people in developing and newly industrializing countries are to be improved so that people see a perspective in their homeland.
-The basis for this are the guiding principles of the development policy cooperation of the Free State of Bavaria, which the state government adopted on April 30, 2013.
-These were further developed by the Bavarian State Parliament's development policy guidelines, which were unanimously adopted by the State Parliament on February 17, 2016.
-The Bavarian Africa Package (brochure) adopted by the Council of Ministers on April 30, 2019, opens a new chapter in Bavaria's relations with African states.
+The living conditions of people in developing and emerging countries are to be improved so that people see a perspective in their homeland.
+The Bavarian Africa Package (brochure) „Bayerische Afrikapaket“ adopted by the Council of Ministers on April 30, 2019, opens a new chapter in Bavaria's relations with African countries.
 The Free State of Bavaria specifically supports the development of individual African states, develops long-term partnerships and continues its existing intensive relations.

 The maintenance and further development of relations with the partner regions of the Free State of Bavaria play a special role, as there is a high common interest in cooperation in these regions.
-Furthermore, the Free State of Bavaria is also open to cooperation with other countries.
+In addition, the Free State of Bavaria is also open to cooperation with other countries.

 Within the Bavarian State Government, the Bavarian State Chancellery has the coordinating function for the development policy measures and, if interdepartmental, the lead function.
-The head of the State Chancellery and State Minister for European Affairs and International Affairs, Melanie Huml, MdL, is the central contact person of the state government for non-governmental organizations in the field of development policy.
-The respective departments carry out measures on their own responsibility.
+The State Minister for European Affairs and International Affairs, Melanie Huml, MdL, is the central contact person of the state government for non-governmental organizations in the field of development policy.